It may surprise you to know that around 1% of the population suffers from this condition (1).

 There is a lot of conflicting information regarding whether or not this condition should be treated, but I wanted you to be aware of it in case your lab tests don’t fit this ‘typical’ pattern.

 The entire goal when treating this condition is to focus on reducing the impact thyroid hormone has on your cells while also attempting to reduce the total amount of circulating thyroid hormone.

-This can be accomplished through several ways and you may need one or more of these therapies listed below:
+This can be accomplished in several ways and you may need one or more of the therapies listed below:

 - Radioactive iodine ablation: Another option if thyroid medication fails is to undergo radioactive iodine ablation.
 This procedure results in the destruction of your thyroid gland through the use of radioactive iodine.
 After this procedure, you will also be required to take thyroid medication by mouth because your thyroid gland will no longer be functioning.

 - No treatment at all: In some cases, especially in certain cases of thyroiditis (10), you may not need treatment at all for your symptoms.
 These conditions may result in a reversible cause of thyrotoxicosis that will completely go away over time.
 This is the best-case scenario and it doesn’t happen often, but you should be aware of it.

 What happens if you don’t get treatment or what happens if you don’t get enough treatment?

 It’s helpful to think of thyrotoxicosis as a toxic condition for your cells that may lead to serious long-lasting conditions if not treated appropriately.